 Your keystrokes will never be sent to the host machine.
 Use this mode if you will be switching back and forth between viewing your partner's screen and doing your own typing elsewhere, so you don't accidentally interfere.

 This mode will send all your typical keystrokes through, but with the notable exception of Cmd+Tab and Cmd+Space.
 Use this mode if you will be doing some typing but prefer Cmd+Tab and Cmd+Space to execute on your machine.
-Note that the cursor must be over the viewing window for keystrokes to be sent.
+Keystrokes will be sent as long as the viewing window is focused.

 Cmd Keys (default)

 Full control of the host's machine.
 Use fullscreen for a truly immersive experience and become the driver of the remote machine.
-Note that the cursor must be over the viewing window for keystrokes to be sent.
+Keystrokes will be sent as long as the viewing window is focused.

 Use this feature to directly send snippets of code or anything you want to your partner's clipboard.
 If you send something that looks like a web URL, it will open automatically in their browser (this can be disabled by the Host in Preferences).